logyball/rusty-mancala/README.md

 ##### Notes on Cargo Run

 To use `cargo run` as a shorthand for building the binary and running it, you may have to be clever to pass command line flags to the binary and not the `cargo` build system.
-For example, on windows, `cargo run -c` is problematic:
+For example, on windows, `cargo run ` is problematic:

 ```
-PS> cargo run -c
+PS> cargo run -s 1234
     Finished dev [unoptimized + debuginfo] target(s) in 0.09s
-     Running `target\debug\rusty-mancala.exe -c`
+     Running `target\debug\rusty-mancala.exe -s`
-error: Found argument 'c' which wasn't expected, or isn't valid in this context
+error: Found argument 's' which wasn't expected, or isn't valid in this context

 USAGE:
     rusty-mancala.exe [FLAGS] [OPTIONS]